 Fig. 4.
 Clonal propagation in large quantity using sucker culture from stems of detected virus-free plants.
-A) The recovery plant used as material for shoot apex culture; B) Stem from A); C) Stem cut into upper, middle and lower parts; D) Suckers cut from the upper (right), middle (center) and lower (left) parts; E-G) For easy visualization, the suckers from lower, middle and upper, were expanded in size, respectively; H) The complete plants grown from the suckers of E-G, respectively, after 6 weeks of culture; I-J) The growing plants of SPFMV- sufferer in the field, and its tubers; K-L) Tubers obtained from the recovered SPFMV-free plants after cultivation of two seasons, and the recovery plants growing in the field.
+A) The recoveredrecovered plant used as material for shoot apex culture; B) Stem from A); C) Stem cut into upper, middle and lower parts; D) Suckers cut from the upper (right), middle (center) and lower (left) parts; E-G) For easy visualization, the suckers from lower, middle and upper, were expanded in size, respectively; H) The complete plants grown from the suckers of E-G, respectively, after 6 weeks of culture; I-J) The growing plants of SPFMV- sufferer in the field, and its tubers; K-L) Tubers obtained from the recovered SPFMV-free plants after cultivation of two seasons, and the recovered plants growing in the field.

 Table 5.
 Effects of different parts of stem with sucker on clonal propagation